AjithRevildo/Resume-by_HTML-JSON/README.md

 # day3-js-assesment
-//for the given json iterate over all for loops(for,for in,for of,for each).
+1.for the given json iterate over all for loops(for,for in,for of,for each).

+#anser :can be attached below day-js.html